ozone-io/runner-chef-solo/README.md

 bootstrap-chef
 ==============

-Ozone.io's provisioner for chef-solo:
+chef-solo runner for ozone.io

-A script that installs, configures and runs chef solo, that works on all recent unix distributions.
+Installs, configures and runs chef solo with some configuration.

-The helper functions and the installation-script that installs chef are created by Opscode.
-Thank you!

-### Prerequisites
-* A Vanilla distribution: Do not have chef pre-installed by a third party.
+#### Credits
+The install script comes from opscode.
+Thanks!

 ### OS supported

-Tested on the following using vagrant but should support more in the future.
-(Or already does)
+Tested with vagrant:

 * _Ubuntu_: 12.04, 12.10, 13.04, 13.10
 * _CentOS_: 5.8, 5.10, 6.5